Yui-H8/Datacamp/AI_Intermediate ChatGPT.md

 * Let's break down the term "Generative Pretrained Transformer" by classifying the descriptions below into the correct components.

 ### Exploring fine-tuning
+* How does fine-tuning improve the functionality of an LLM compared to the pre-training phase?
 *By refining the model on a specific dataset, making it better suited for particular tasks*